IBM z/OS Discovery Updates

 Username & password: Specify a username with permissions on your z/OS mainframe — NOT case sensitive on z/OS.

-ADM Sampling: Choose your ADM (application dependency mapping data collection interval.
+ADM Sampling: Choose your ADM (Application Dependency Mapping) data collection interval.

 Job Card: Input the Job Card specific to this discovery job – you might need to contact your administrator to get this information; one job card is required per job, and a new z/OS discovery job must be created for each additional job card.
+Note that in the example job card shown above MSGCLASS=D is now MSGCLASS=K.

 Job Status: Displays the status of the last discovery or task run.